Skip to content

 text

-You can uncomment those "compile error" lines one by one and see what error messages the compiler gives.
-Actually experiencing how the compiler intercepts these operations leaves a much deeper impression than just reading about it.
+You can uncomment the "compilation error" lines one by one to see what error messages the compiler produces.
+Experiencing how the compiler blocks these operations firsthand is much more memorable than just reading text.

 Try It Yourself

-Now that we have covered the theory, it's your turn to get your hands dirty.
-The three exercises below will help you test your understanding of const.
-We recommend writing, compiling, and running each one completely.
+Done with theory, now it's your turn.
+The following three exercises help verify your understanding of const.
+I suggest writing, compiling, and running each one completely.

 Exercise 1: Declare const Pointers and Predict Behavior

-Write out the following declarations, then for each pointer, try to (1) modify the data the pointer points to, and (2) modify the pointer's own target address.
-Before compiling, predict which operations the compiler will reject, and then verify your predictions.
+Write the following declarations, then for each pointer try (1) modifying the data the pointer points to, (2) modifying the pointer's target itself.
+Before compiling, predict which operations the compiler will reject, then verify your prediction.

 • const int* p1